 Before you drastically change your diet, you should always consult your doctor first.
 Make sure any medications you are taking or chronic medical issues you have won’t be adversely affected.

-Alkaline Foods And Water: Can They Really Help Keep You Healthy?
+Eating Alkaline Foods Benefits: Can They Really Help Keep You Healthy?

 Adding more of these foods into your diet could help support organ health and trim your body mass.